The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Introduction

 and

 given by

-Then our main result, which follows from theorem \ref{3.8} in this paper is \begin{theorem} Suppose $\mathrm{Mant_{G,b, \mu}}$ corresponds to a tower of unramified Rapoport-Zink spaces of EL-type.
+Then our main result, which follows from Theorem \ref{3.8} in this paper is \begin{theorem} Suppose $\mathrm{Mant_{G,b, \mu}}$ corresponds to a tower of unramified Rapoport-Zink spaces of EL-type.
 We assume that the Harris-Viehmann conjecture is true.
 Then if $\rho \in \mathrm{Groth}(G(\mathbb{Q}_p))$ is essentially square-integrable, we have

-where $\mathcal{R}_{G, b, \mu}$ is a collection of cocharacter pairs with a combinatorial definition and $(-1)^{L_{M_S, M_b}}$ is an easily determined sign. \end{theorem} Based on a conjecture of Taylor, Shin conjectures (\cite[Conj 8.1]{Shi1}) that the averaging formula holds for all admissible representations of $G(\mathbb{Q}_p)$.
+where $\mathcal{R}_{G, b, \mu}$ is a collection of cocharacter pairs with a combinatorial definition and $(-1)^{L_{M_S, M_b}}$ is an easily determined sign. \end{theorem} Shin conjectures (\cite[Conj 8.1]{Shi1}) that the averaging formula holds for all admissible representations of $G(\mathbb{Q}_p)$.
 If this were indeed the case, then our result would also immediately hold for all admissible representations of $G(\mathbb{Q}_p)$.

 A crucial part of the proof of the above theorem is the following unconditional result, which is perhaps interesting in its own right.